 LAB MANAGER

 Beginning in 1997, I was doing research on the role of p53, and p16 in non-small cell lung cancer (NSCLC) at Nanchang University in China.
-When I arrived at Washington University in 2000, I started working projects on neurodegeneration and cell migration.
+When I arrived at Washington University in 2000, I started working on projects on neurodegeneration and cell migration.
 I then moved on to the Siteman Cancer Tissue Procurement core facility and collaborated with more than 100 cancer research groups.
-While there, we teamed up with the genomic Institute of Washington University and I started collaborating with Dr. Angela Hirbe.
+While there, we teamed up with the Genomic Institute of Washington University and I started collaborating with Dr. Angela Hirbe.
 Together I helped her study MPNSTs to better understand the pathogenesis and the biomarkers of the MPNSTs diagnosis and therapy.
 I’ve been with Dr. Hirbe’s team since September 2016 as a Staff Scientist.
 My research interests are in the identified BetaIII-spectrin protein as a frequently mutated gene in human MPNSTs, whose function is critical for mouse MPNST growth in vivo and as a potential diagnostic and prognostic marker for MPNST development and progression.

-Dr. Dana Borcherding
+Dana Borcherding

 SENIOR SCIENTIST

 My research project investigates the role of TYK2 in the pathogenesis of malignant peripheral nerve sheath tumors (MPNST), aggressive sarcomas with poor prognosis.
 Composed of neoplastic Schwann cells, these cancers recur in ~50% of individuals, and most people die within five years of diagnosis, despite surgical resection, radiation, and chemotherapy.
 Thus, there is an urgent need to identify novel therapeutic targets.
 Prior work from our laboratory identified TYK2 genetic mutations in a subset of MPNSTs and showed that knockdown of the TYK2 gene in MPNST cell lines decreases proliferation and increases apoptosis in vitro.
 Furthermore, genetic knockdown of TYK2 in murine MPNST cells resulted in decreased tumor burden of subcutaneous and metastatic tumor models.
 The goals of my project are to determine the molecular mechanisms of TYK2 action in MPNST cells and whether TYK2 is a prognostic biomarker for MPNST in patient tumor samples.
-My project will also evaluate pharmacologic inhibition of TYK2 in MPNST in mice.
+My project will also evaluate the pharmacologic inhibition of TYK2 in MPNST in mice.
 Additionally, I am involved in the development of clinical and genomic databases for patients with MPNST and other sarcomas.
 The overall aim of my studies is to develop more efficacious therapeutic options for patients with MPNST to improve patient outcomes and survival.

 Kuangying Yang